MileHacker Logo

 Cultural Significance

 During the Ming and Qing dynasties, Anqing developed into a significant commercial port and a cultural hub.
 Landmarks like Zhenfeng Pagoda, built in 1570, mirror the city’s affluence and spiritual aspirations during the Ming era.
-It additionally saw military action during the Taiping Rebellion in the mid-19th century.
+It also saw military action during the Taiping Rebellion in the mid-19th century.

 City's Legacy